ruggeri/nedreduce/internal/workerpool/README.md

 Therefore, this suggests a `runState` of `shuttingDown`.
 In this mode, no new jobs can begin. `ShutdownWorker` waits for `currentWorkSet` to be nil, then changes to `shuttingDown`.
+In `shuttingDown` mode, there should be no more worker registrations sent to background thread.

-It next waits for there to be no more messages in flight.
-Is does this via a `WaitGroup`: before a message send we increment the wait group, and when a message is delivered we remove from the wait group.
+`ShutdownWorker` will now wait until there are no more messages in flight.
+This happens because neither `BeginNewWorkSet` nor `RegisterWorker` send messages anymore. `ShutdownWorker` waits via a `WaitGroup`: before a message send we increment the wait group, and when a message is delivered we remove from the wait group.

+We need to ask briefly about how to deal with multiple callers to `Shutdown`.
+Both will be start to be woken when `workSetCompleted` is handled and the `Cond` is fired.
+Only one will get the lock first and be able to break out of the loop, though.

+While waiting for the messages to clear out, we might as well drop the lock.
+That means that *both* `Shtudown` invocations will break out of the loop.

+That's probably fine: both invocations are going to do the same thing: set `runState` to `shutDown` and return.
+But we might as well acquire a lock before changing the `runState` (just feels good).
+Only one of them actually needs to set the `runState` to `shutDown`.

 This gets us close to an original solution of mine.
 Yikes.